Celebrating God's Faithfulness! Welcome!

 Women’s Bible Study

 Join the Women’s Bible Study monthly on the 2nd and 4th Tuesdays, at 6:30pm, at the Urbandale Library.
 This is a friendly, supportive group with a heart to grow in the Word and our daily, spiritual walk.
 Questions?
-Contact Julie Smith at julie@juliesmithcoaching.com.
-We’d love to have you join us!
+The group is taking a study break until September 23 but will meet for community and social time on Tuesday, August 12, at 6:30pm.
+Please email Julie Smith @ julie@juliesmithcoaching.com for the location or more information.

 Grace Reading Group: